 ISRAELI PLAYWRIGHTS' WORKSHOP

 One of Theater and Theology’s goals is to foster the work of Israeli playwrights.
 We have already produced the work of Jerusalemites Roy Doliner and Miriam Metzinger, and are looking forward to more.
-To that end, we are workshopping The Chair by Haim Watzman in October 2023 with a view to tweaking the play and producing a fully staged premiere in the spring of 2024.
+To that end, we workshopped The Chair by Haim Watzman in September 2023 and have been working with the playwright on the dramaturgy with the goal of a fully staged production in the spring of 2025.

 Next in line for workshopping is another play by Miriam Metzinger -- A Jerusalem Divorce.
 We'll be holding staged readings in the presence of the playwrights so that, together, we can assess how best to develop each play and bring it to the stage.

 THE CHAIR is an adaptation and commentary on the book of Hosea with a wry take on certain aspects of modern life in Israel.
-It includes shocking, but necessary, content and, beyond regular workshopping goals, we will be assessing if we can stomach that content, and if we want to.
+It includes shocking, but necessary, content, and in the dramaturgy, we are attempting to balance between the sensitivities of the audience and the demands of the drama.

 Illustration reprinted here with permission.